Epiforge/Extensions/Epiforge.Extensions.Components/README.md

 * `PropertyInfo.FastSetValue`

 Use of these methods in .NET 7 or later will simply call the built-in methods, as they are now optimized.

-Also includes extension methods for `Type` which search for implementations of events, methods, and properties.